clmarr/Herodotos-beta/README.md

 > conda env create -f herodotos2016.yml

+It can also be handled with methods of the python package yaml.
+For example:

+> with open("./herodotos2016.yml") as f:
+> 	config = yaml.safe_load(f)

 The script preProcess.py is a modified version of the same-named script from the 2016 GitHub repo, that among other things handles the standard NER conventions as concerns punctuation.

 **more details to come.**